NekruzAsh/forumwebsite/README.md

-# Forum-Website Template
+# Forum-Website
-A forum website that will work as a community of user forums that will be based on the gaming community.
-The users will be able to login/signup.
+This is a forum website that allows users to create their own accounts and start their own forums (coming soon).
+This website uses MongoDB Atlas to store user data in the cloud database and uses bcrypt hashing function to hash the user passwords for better security.

 # What I Learned
-* Programming a backend server to handle user account creation.
+* Program a backend server using MongoDB Atlas with user-authentication system.
+* Integrate the bcrypt hashing function to encrypt user passwords for security.
+* Solve the duplicate account problem and Mongo DB Atlas cloud database connectivity issues.
-* Developing a signup/login page with a practical user-experience design.
+* Develop a signup/login page with a practical user-experience design.
-* Implementing different JavaScript animations for a better user-experience.
+* Implement different JavaScript animations for a better user-experience.

 # Testing - run the following
 * npm install express